 Refinancing a commercial property can be a great way to unlock the potential of your investment.
-Refinancing can free up cash flow and help you access capital or terms unavailable when you first purchased the property.
+Refinancing can free up cash flow and help you access capital or terms unavailable when purchasing the property.

-Refinancing a commercial property could mean obtaining lower interest rates, although this isn’t always the case.
+Refinancing a commercial property could mean obtaining lower interest rates, although this isn’t always true.
 But apart from potentially taking out a mortgage at lower interest rates – multiple refinances may offer other advantages, such as freeing up working capital that you didn’t know existed.

 Refinancing also offers an exit strategy for owners who wish to change how their investments are managed and structured.
 Refinancing can provide new options, such as extending existing mortgages with more favorable loan parameters, swapping debt for equity, or releasing equity for other business ventures.